Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Jesus answered, "You would have no authority over Me, unless it had been given you from above; for this reason he who delivered Me to you has the greater sin."

-Pilate did not have ultimate authority over the Lord Jesus.
-He had no inherent authority over Him.
-It was authority given to him; it was delegated authority.
-Personally, I prefer to interpret the phrase “from above” as “from heaven, from God”.
-He would have no authority over the Lord Jesus unless it had been given him from God, unless God allowed it.
-Pilate would be accountable to God, who is the ultimate Ruler and Governor of the universe.
+The Lord said that Pilate’s authority had been given to him from above.
+The phrase “from above” is best understood to mean “from heaven, from God”.
+Pilate would have no authority over the Lord Jesus unless it had been given him from God, unless God allowed it.
+And therefore, Pilate would be accountable to God, the ultimate Ruler and Governor of the universe.

-It is very clear that Pilate would not be able to do as he pleased with the Lord Jesus, but only what God the Father had permitted in that situation.
+So it is clear that Pilate would not have been able to do as he pleased with the Lord Jesus, but only what God the Father had permitted in that situation.
 Whether Pilate was conscious of it or not, he did not have ultimate power and authority over the Lord Jesus.

 1. The weakness of Pilate